-I grew up in Miami Beach back when beautiful estates lined the beachfront and lovely residential homes lined the streets.
-There were few homes north of 41st Street, which was considered the northern limit of the city when North Beach Elementary School was built in 1936.
+I grew up in Miami Beach back when beautiful estates lined the oceanfront, and there were few homes north of 41st Street.
+41st Street was considered the northern limit of the City when North Beach Elementary School was opened in 1936.

 My memories of “old Miami Beach” were my impetus and inspiration to serve for many years as Chairman of the Miami Beach Planning Board and Board of Adjustment, along with membership on the Historic Preservation Board.
 And now I have the great honor of serving as the City of Miami Beach Commissioner for Group 3.